erasmus-without-paper/ewp-specs-sec-cliauth-tlscert/README.md

 supported by most major browsers**.

 These command samples will show you how a self-signed client certificate can be installed in your browser for easy debugging.
-Remember, that soon servers won't accept self-signed certificates, but the process of installing a CA-signed certificate is almost identical (steps 1-2 might need to be replaced though).
+Remember, that most servers won't accept self-signed certificates, but the process of installing a CA-signed certificate is almost identical (steps 1-2 might need to be replaced though).